About

-Every story has a beginning, and the Carousel Publishing story began just after September 11, 2001, when serial entrepreneur, Sharon Thayer, watched her current business collapse as surely and quickly as the Twin Towers.
-With the dust settled and empty pockets, Sharon and her teenage daughter, Jessica, sat down to brainstorm.
-They wondered if there was something they could do to generate income and also bring Christmas magic to others during this dark time.
+Every story has a beginning, and the Carousel Publishing story began just after the events of September 11, 2001, when serial entrepreneur Sharon Thayer watched her current business collapse as suddenly and surely as the Twin Towers themselves.

 Sharon Thayer